datomatic/enum-helper/README.md

     public function translate(string $lang = null): string {
         // this is only an example of implementation... trans method not exist
-        // if $lang is null you have to use the current locale otherwise, you must force the language passed return trans('status.'$this->name, $lang);
+        // if $lang is null you have to use the current locale otherwise
+        // you must force the language passed

+        return trans('status.'$this->name, $lang);

         // or if you use EnumHelper or EnumUniqueId trait return trans($this->uniqueId(), $lang);
     }